zongronghuang/movie-list/README.md

 2. Open the contained .html file.
 3. Click on a desired movie genre on the left.
 Movies under the genre are then displayed.

+<a class="anchor" id="1">1</a>: The movie database API and the project as well as the screenshot are only for educational purpose, with no intention of copyright infringement.